Business energy suppliers

 It’s difficult to single out a business electricity supplier for being the greenest.
 However, we’ll use this as an opportunity to highlight an innovative supplier: Good Energy.

-Unlike other business energy suppliers, Good Energy generates the electricity it supplies from 1,700 independent generators, buying directly from small renewable sources, including businesses that generate their own renewable electricity.
+Unlike other business energy suppliers, Good Energy generates electricity from 1,700 independent generators, buying directly from small renewable sources, including businesses that generate their renewable electricity.

 Unfortunately, there’s no straight answer to which business energy supplier is the cheapest.
 All business energy suppliers change prices daily with market changes and target specific customer groups.